milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 We collect and use personal information for the following business purposes:

 Administering, operating and managing your relationship with us;
-Understanding your needs and offering services to you; Complying with contractual obligations, relevant industry standards, and our policies;
+Understanding your needs and offering services to you;
-Authenticating identity;
+Complying with contractual obligations, relevant industry standards, and our policies; Authenticating identity;
 Mitigating fraud and enhancing the security of our services Contacting and communicating with you, including through push notifications and text messages;
 Conducting marketing activity, such as developing marketing and acquisitions models, identifying marketing recipients, developing marketing collateral and delivering advertisements and marketing communications;
-Responding to and reviewing social media messages or postings about us our services;
+Responding to and reviewing social media messages or postings about us or our services;
 Presenting third-party products and services we think may be of interest;
 Performing analytics concerning the use of the Services, including responses to our emails and the pages and advertisements that are viewed; and

-Operating, evaluating and improving our business and our services (including assessing and managing risk, fulfilling our legal and regulatory requirements, developing new services, improving and personalizing existing services, and performing accounting, auditing and other internal functions).
+Operating, evaluating, and improving our business and our services (including assessing and managing risk, fulfilling our legal and regulatory requirements, developing new services, improving and personalizing existing services, and performing accounting, auditing and other internal functions).

 We may also use your personal information for any other purpose that we disclose at the time you provide, or when we collect, your information, and other purposes permitted by applicable law.